Graphic & Interactive Design

 “Our curriculum bridges the gap between virtual and tangible jewelry making, preparing students for diverse career opportunities in the industry,” Bucci said.

-“This code encapsulates the forward thinking and technologically based stance at the heart of our BFA and MFA programs,” said Matt Curtius, Associate Professor of Graphic Design.
+“This encapsulates the forward thinking and technologically based stance at the heart of our BFA and MFA programs,” said Matt Curtius, Associate Professor of Graphic Design.
 “The new designation aligns with the department’s embrace of technological tools and avenues of communication.
 Our students learn in an environment that keeps them abreast of a quickly developing design landscape while preparing them to lead the way from an informed perspective.”

 MJCC prepares students for careers beyond jewelry studios, in fields such as industrial design, engineering and sciences.